atom-community/zadeh/README.md

 - `candidates` - An array of strings or objects.
 - `query` - A string query to match each candidate against.
-- `options` options.
-You should provide a `key` in the options if an array of objects are passed.
+- `options` - the options.
+You should provide a `key` in the options if an array of objects is passed.

 Returns an array of candidates sorted by best match against the query.